textwrap

 **TextWrapper Class**

-class that helps you wrap text.
+The `textwrap` module provides the `TextWrapper` class that helps you wrap text.
 Here are some of its important features:

-fix_sentence_endings Attribute
+**fix\_sentence\_endings Attribute**

-, the text wrapper will try to detect sentence endings and ensure that sentences are separated by exactly two spaces.
+By default, `fix_sentence_endings` is set to `False`.
+However, if you set it to `True`, the text wrapper will try to detect sentence endings and ensure that sentences are separated by exactly two spaces.

 This is useful when you want your text to look neat and consistent, especially in monospaced fonts where all characters have the same width.